Vegan thumbprint cookies make a wonderful holiday cookie with their easy preparation and minimal ingredients.

 And with some easy tweaks, they’re now suitable for vegans and gluten-free eaters alike.

 Looking for another classic dessert with a vegan twist?
-Try this vegan coconut cream pie – it’s just as decadent as the original and gluten-free too!
+Try this vegan coconut cream pie or make some vegan oatmeal raisin cookies.

 MORE VEGAN DESSERTS TO TRY:

 Gluten-free vegan oatmeal chocolate chip cookies

 Paleo blueberry thumbprints

 Sweet potato cookies